Crohn’s disease - discharge

 You may have also started taking new medicines to treat your Crohn's disease.

-Surgeries you may have had include repair of fistula, small bowel resection, or ileostomy.
+Surgeries you may have had include repair of a fistula, small bowel resection, or ileostomy.

 If you went home with a feeding tube, you will need to learn how to use and clean the tube and your skin where the tube enters your body.